EzioTheDeadPoet/SME-FT-/README.md

 **THIS MODLIST IS ONLY A BASIS TO START YOUR OWN MODDING JOURNEY AND INCLUDES ALL THE FIXES AND TOOLS KNOWN TO ME WITH A FEW ADDED RECOMMENDATIONS!!!**

+But feel free to use it for a Vannilla Playtrough.

 ---

 [1.
 General-Description !IMPORTANT!](https://github.com/EzioTheDeadPoet/SME-FT-#1-general-description)